Science and technology in Israel: Contemporary high-tech industry in Israel

 Currently, Israel has the world's most research-intensive business sector.
 In 2018, 4.95% of its GDP was invested in research and technology.
 Meanwhile, Israel's technology sector plays a crucial role in the country's economy.
 In 2021, the Israeli high-technology sector accounted for around 12% of the country's economic output and 10% of its national labour force.

 Competitive grants and tax incentives are the two main public policy instruments in supporting business research and development.
-Thanks to generous government incentives and the availability of highly trained human capital, Israel has become an attractive location for the research and development centers of leading multinational corporations around the world.
-The country's national innovation ecosystem relies on both foreign multinationals and large corporate investors in research and development, as well as on start-ups.
+Government incentives and the availability of a skilled workforce have contributed to multinational corporations establishing research and development centers in Israel.
+The country's national innovation ecosystem includes foreign multinationals and large corporate investors in research and development, alongside start-ups.

 As of 2019, some 530 foreign research centres were currently active in Israel.
 Many of these centers are owned by large multinational firms that have acquired Israeli companies, technology and know-how and transformed them through mergers and acquisitions into their own local research facilities.
 The activity of some research centers even spans more than three decades, such as those of Intel, Applied Materials, Motorola, and IBM.

 In the late 2010s, Israel saw a sharp increase in the number of high-technology startups that achieved 'unicorn status' (a financing round at a valuation of $1 billion or more): in 2016, Israel had 10 such startups.
 By 2019, the number had risen to 19.
 Be the end of 2021, 74 tech unicorns had emerged from Israel's tech sector - 33 in 2021 alone.
 The growth in the number of unicorn startups in Israel, together with tech startups maturing to become public companies rather being acquired earlier in their lifecycle, has led to the suggestion that Israel has transitioned from 'Startup Nation' to 'Scale-up Nation'.

+In January 2026, the Israeli government launched a national artificial intelligence (AI) supercomputer initiative aimed at enhancing technological sovereignty and reducing reliance on foreign cloud providers such as AWS, Google Cloud, and Microsoft Azure.
+Managed by the Israel Innovation Authority and the Ministry of Innovation, Science and Technology, the program provides local high-tech firms, defense startups, and academic researchers with access to a high-performance computing cluster featuring 1,000 Nvidia B200 Blackwell accelerators.
+The project is a central component of a multi-year national AI plan, budgeted at approximately 1 billion NIS (about $315 million), designed to lower entry barriers for smaller companies and ensure domestic data sovereignty for sensitive defense and medical research.